Phishing Attacks: What Your Business Needs to Know to Stay Protected

 Phishing is one of the simplest and easiest cybersecurity attacks to execute.
 It’s also one of the easiest to fall for.
-A single attack can provide hackers with anything and everything they will need to run roughshod over your business’ digital assets.
-These attacks are growing more and more common every day, representing one of the single greatest threats to you and your organization.
+A single attack can provide hackers with anything and everything they will need to run roughshod over your business’s digital assets.
+These attacks are growing increasingly common daily, representing one of the greatest threats to you and your organization.
 Fortunately, our team spends a great deal of time learning and passing information on to you.
 Here’s what you need to know about phishing attacks.

 What is a Phishing Attack?